Start your care

 But ADHD presents very differently from person to person.
 Some people live with predominantly inattentive traits, while others experience hyperactive-impulsive traits, or a combination of both.

-Common ADHD Signs in Children
+Common Signs in Children

 • Difficulty concentrating or staying on task